filakhtov/gentoo-use-docs/media-libs/libraw.md

 This flag should be enabled if there is a need to parallelize RAW image processing.

-### demosaic
-Pass the `--enabled-demosaic-pack-gpl2` and the `--enable-demosaic-pack-gpl3` options to the configure script.
-Enable additional demosaic methods, licensed under the GPL2 and GPL3 licenses.
-These demosaic packs are very old and aren't included into the version 0.19 any longer.

-It is safe to disable the flag, unless there is a need to use one of the GPL-licensed method.

 ### examples
 Pass the `--enable-examples` option to the configure script.
 Build and install additional example programs: